mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 regenerate: true
 ---

+I recently built a large language model (LLM) application that I like to call ["The Big Lebowski Fact Checker."](https://yeahwellthatsjustlikeyouropinionman.com/) A fact-checker is usually a person or service that checks whether a statement is true.
+During election cycles we see a lot of fact checkers working to sift through all of the statements politicians make to tell whether they are being honest or misleading.
+Fact checking is useful in other contexts as well when a person or business makes an claim.

-I recently built a large language model (LLM) application that I like to call ["The Big Lebowski Fact Checker."](https://yeahwellthatsjustlikeyouropinionman.com/) Although the code isn't public yet, I'll include snippets here to help you understand how it works.
-Keep in mind that using LLMs isn't fast, and scaling is slow on Google App Engine, so please be patient when checking it out.
+Although the code isn't public yet, I'll include snippets here to help you understand how it works.
+Keep in mind that using LLMs isn't fast, and scaling is slow on Google App Engine, so please be patient if you go to check it out.

 ## Motivation

-I love creating software with character, as I believe it adds an extra dimension to the application.
-In this case, I chose "The Big Lebowski".
-A scene in the movie features The Dude saying, ["Yeah?
-Well, you know, that's just like, uh, your opinion, man."](https://www.youtube.com/watch?v=j95kNwZw8YY) This inspired me to search for the domain `yeahwellthatsjustlikeyouropinionman.com`, which, unsurprisingly, was available!

 My motivation for building this app goes beyond the cool domain name and is threefold.
 First, there's a lot of press about how bad LLM hallucination is, with LLMs often portrayed as very confident 8-year-olds mansplaining to anyone who dares listen.
 While I've seen this firsthand, I don't think every LLM application is going to do it.
 Including "facts" in the prompt and instructing the LLM to only use the data in the prompt to answer questions does a decent job of eliminating make-believe.
 Of course, it can still be wrong sometimes, but that's usually due to the prompt and data input.